Summer fun in Mosjøen

 At the end of the Sjøgata is the oldest hotel in Northern Norway, the stately Fru Haugans Hotel.
 It has two restaurants, two bars, and an attractive terrace that overlooks the river and the beautiful hotel gardens.
 Down by the rivers is a dock for guests who arrive by boat.
 In short, Fru Haugans offers everything you need for a rewarding summer stay.
 And when you’re ready to explore, Mosjøen has many attractions and exciting activities to offer.

 The Helgeland Stairs

 Mosjøen is especially grateful to the Sherpas who in recent years visited from Nepal.
-They built the incredible Helgeland Stairs, 3000 stone steps that ascend Øyfjellet (818 m).
+They built the incredible Helgeland Stairs, over 4000 stone steps that ascend Øyfjellet (818 m).
 This is one of the world’s longest stone stairs, fully 3.2 km long.
 Your thigh and calf muscles are destined for a good workout.

 Adrenaline-filled action on the Zip-line and Via Ferrata

 Proud, beautiful rivers are to be admired – and crossed.
 After you walk or drive over the renowned salmon river Vefsna, you arrive at Øyfjellet, a mountain that rises a sheer 818 metres from the sea.
 Here you will find Northern Norway’s most spectacular zip-line.
 From where it starts, 70 metres up the mountainside, you can soar 700 metres across the river, an adventure that is guaranteed to raise your pulse.

 If you are in reasonably good shape, you can ascend Øyfjellet by climbing the world’s northernmost Via Ferratta.
 It’s a challenge that will reward you with a feeling of mastery and accomplishment.
 For the ultimate adventure, we suggest you combine the Mosjøen Via Ferrata and Zip-line.
 Both may be booked from Naturlige Helgeland.